aws/language-servers/app/aws-lsp-codewhisperer-runtimes/README.md

 node ./out/iam-standalone.js --stdio
 ```

+### Creating (new) bundle configurations

+**It is important to note** that any configuration should atleast contain a variation of the [AmazonQServiceServer](https://github.com/aws/language-servers/blob/main/server/aws-lsp-codewhisperer/src/shared/amazonQServer.ts) (either IAM or Token).
+For standalone configurations, the
+helper functions `createIAMRuntimeProps` and `createTokenRuntimeProps` can be used to ensure the correct `AmazonQServiceServer` is injected along with the chosen
+other servers in the configuration.
+To create webworker configurations, use `iam-webworker.ts` as an example.

 ## Development and Testing Web Worker Implementation

 For development and testing purposes, you can use the `start` script (after bundling with the `package` script) to run a development server that helps validate the web worker bundled implementation and basic language server communication: